Skip to main content

 • New files:

-• examples/valenar/story/accepted/** — Day-1 Journal entries, Act 0 monologue prose, and voice-readback copy authored under ADR-0003's accepted-content shape.
+• examples/valenar/docs/story/accepted/** — Day-1 Journal entries and Act 0 monologue prose authored under ADR-0003's accepted-content shape.
 Exact file list locked by the wave brief at dispatch time.

 • Modified files: